 - Paste your essay into a word processor like Microsoft Word.
 Many of these processors include spelling and grammar checking to help you identify and fix errors.

-- Use free online spelling and grammar check resources such as Grammarly.com, Hemingway editor or Grammar Checker Online
+- Use free online spelling and grammar check resources such as Grammarly.com, Hemingway editor

 - Use the Magoosh Complete Guide to IELTS Writing Task 1 and/or the Complete Guide to IELTS Writing Task 2 to learn more about the style, tone, and structure you should use to maximize your IELTS essay score.